 A Taste of the

-All you need for your visit or relocation to the Peak District or Derbyshire - Peak District property for sale, B&B, self catering holiday cottage accommodation, hotels, tourist attractions, walking, climbing, mountain biking history, towns, villages, geology, mining …
+Comprehensive information for your visit or relocation to the Peak District or Derbyshire - Peak District property for sale, B&B, self catering holiday cottage accommodation, hotels, Derbyshire tourist attractions, walking, climbing, mountain biking history, towns, villages, geology, mining …

-Tourist information web site for the Peak District of the UK and surrounding areas of Derbyshire, Staffordshire and South Yorkshire.
-Rent bed and breakfast (B&B) accommodation in a Peak District hotel, guest house or farmhouse, rent a self-catering farm, town or romantic country holiday cottage.
-We are now also advertising Peak District properties for sale and to let and there is plenty of information about Derbyshire and the Peak District for those of you thinking about relocation.
+Tourist information web site for the Peak District of Derbyshire in the UK and the surrounding areas like Cheshire, Staffordshire and South Yorkshire.
+Here you can organise your bed and breakfast (B&B) accommodation in a Peak District hotel, guest house or farmhouse, rent a self-catering farm, town or romantic country holiday cottage.
+We are now also advertising Peak District properties for sale and to let and there is plenty of local information for those of you thinking about relocation.

-One of the main attractions of the Peak District is the range of outdoors activities, walking climbing, cycling, hang gliding, coarse & game fishing ...
-Stunning scenery accessible on foot, by bike (on the roads or off road on your mountain bike), horse, car and public transport.
+This variety is one of the key factors that attract visitors to the Peak District.
+There is a huge range of outdoors activities, walking climbing, cycling, caving, hang gliding, coarse & game fishing ...
+Stunning scenery accessible on foot, by bike (on the roads or off road on your mountain bike, there is some great night riding but you could do with some super-bright led bike lights from 3Peakslite to illuminate the routes), horse, car and public transport.
 Many key moments of rock climbing have been played out in the Peak, climbers from around the world are still drawn to crags like Stanage, Froggatt and Curbar.
 Because the Peak District can offer such a variety of challenges of all magnitudes, many team building companies work in and around this National Park.